When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 CompatibilityAndroid and iOS

-And thanks to the lack of a large, power-hungry display, it boasts an exceptional battery life of up to 30 days on a single charge—putting most other smartwatches to shame.
+And the battery life?
+Outstanding.
+With up to 30 days on a single charge, the ScanWatch 2 outlasts almost every full smartwatch out there.
+If you want serious health tracking in a timeless package, this is the watch to beat.
 If you want cutting-edge health insights without sacrificing style, the ScanWatch 2 is an easy recommendation.

 7. Oura Ring Gen 4